belbio/bel/docs/source/devops.rst

 Documentation
 -------------------

-Documentation is based on Sphinx and created and hosted by ReadTheDocs using the `belbio` user id.
+Documentation is based on Sphinx and created and hosted at `ReadTheDocs <http://bel.readthedocs.io/en/latest/>`_ using the `belbio` user id.

 Dependabot